timmalstead/Sirvy/README.md

 ![Screen Shot 2019-12-11 at 5 40 07 PM](https://user-images.githubusercontent.com/54044142/70683738-5a8b4d80-1c58-11ea-8a2c-ae8aebb64df9.png)

-5. A user can then visualize the data of those surveys.
+5. A user can then visualize the data of those surveys and save that visualization locally.

 #### Technologies Used